apache/nifi-minifi-cpp/CONTROLLERS.md

 ### Description

 Manages the credentials for an Azure Storage account.
-This allows for multiple Azure related processors to reference this single controller service so that Azure storage credentials can be managed and controlled in a central location.
+This allows for multiple Azure Storage related processors to reference this single controller service so that Azure storage credentials can be managed and controlled in a central location.

 ### Properties